cvs0/NodeAuth-plus/README.md

 If you are a resident of California, our project complies with the California Consumer Privacy Act ([CCPA](https://oag.ca.gov/privacy/ccpa)).
 Learn more about your privacy rights and our CCPA compliance in our [CCPA Compliance Statement](/ccpa-compliance).

-### Data Protection Officer (DPO)

-NodeAuth-Plus has appointed a Data Protection Officer (DPO) to oversee data protection activities and ensure compliance with relevant regulations.
-For inquiries related to data protection, you can contact our DPO at [DPO Email Address].

 ### Consult Legal Counsel

 The legal landscape is complex and evolving.
 We strongly recommend consulting with legal counsel to ensure full compliance with all applicable laws and regulations.